 SAFETY & SECURITY

 In Tanzania, there’s a high risk of petty theft and pickpocketing, particularly in airports, in popular tourist attractions and on public transport, especially in Dar es Salaam.
 Please take sensible precautions to protect your belongings, particularly your passport, money and credit cards.
-For this reason, we advise you to take money and credit cards in belts, preferably do not carry a wallet.
-Hotels offer a safety box service and we suggest that you put your valuables, jewels (or preferably leave these at home), passports and airplane tickets in them.
+For this reason, we advise you to take money and credit cards in belts- preferably do not carry a wallet.
+Hotels offer a safety box service and we suggest that you put your valuables, jewellery (or preferably leave this at home), passports and airplane tickets in them.
 Be cautious when you carry handbags, cameras, and be extremely careful in crowded places.
 Muggings often happen at ATMs and it is advisable to be cautious when using them.
-Do not walk alone at night-time.
+Do not walk or drive alone at night-time.
 There is a threat of terrorism.
 When in large crowds or major tourist destinations, you should remain vigilant and follow the advice of local authorities.
 If in doubt, ask your guide or at your accommodation for safety guidelines.

-Smoking is banned in most indoor public places, but there are usually designated outdoor areas where people can smoke.
+Smoking is banned in most indoor and public places, but there are usually designated outdoor areas where people can smoke.

 Tanzania offers photo opportunities one after another.
 You will return with many photos that can never be repeated.
 Remember to pack your camera, along with the charger, spare batteries and a spare memory card!